zsj-jaz/raft/readme.md

 - **Immediate vote check**: When a node starts an election, it checks if it already has a majority (i.e., just itself), instead of waiting for VoteResponses from nonexistent peers.
 - **Immediate commit**: Once elected, the leader immediately calls `tryAdvanceCommitIndex()` after sending the initial AppendEntries, so client requests can be committed even with no followers.

-### Election Timer not cancelled when transit from candidate to leader

-When a node becomes the leader, the election timer from the candidate state isn’t explicitly cancelled.
-This means the leader can still receive ElectionTimeout messages.
-While this doesn’t break correctness (leaders ignore election timeouts), it’s inefficient and potentially confusing.
-The timer should ideally be cancelled upon becoming leader.